CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/system-parts.md

     -   [Content - Contact\[Pro\]](#plg-contact)
     -   [Editor XTD - BTN Contact \[Pro\]](#plg-button)

-## <a name="overview"></a>Overview
+## <a class="doc-top"  name="overview"></a>Overview

 CoalaWeb Contact is a complete contact form package designed to give users a quick and easy way to place contact forms anywhere within their Joomla website.

-<span class="tip" markdown="1">When you install CoalaWeb Social Links all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</span>
+<div class="alert">When you install CoalaWeb Social Links all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

 ## <a name="component"></a>The Component